A crawler that makes work in the splash zone and subsea easier and safer

 Available tool for the Crawler

-The Ultrasonic Measurement tool will, in combination with the Robotic Crawler, create a
+The Ultrasonic Measurement tool will, in combination with the Robotic Crawler, create a mesh of measurements that allows for structural integrity engineers to assess the actual strain on old as well as new installations.

+The Ultrasonic Measurement tool will effectively clean and prepare the surface before probing.
 Mesh size resolution can be varied.
-Measurements can be done both above and below surface
+Measurements can be done both above and below surface level as well as in the splash zone.

 The Close Visual tool allows for very high-resolution images of specific areas that might be of concern.
 The tool will clean, light up, and photograph areas of very high resolution.
 Further, it stores all data with information about location and time for later review.